mlcourses/lab-5-blog-post-group2_cs281-1/post.md

 <br><img width="750" height="500" src="IMG_04641.JPG">
 <br>
 #### NOTE: Be sure to read the spec sheet for the JK flip flop very carefully.
-You will find some additional inputs on the real JK IC that do not appear on the simplified logisim model
+You will find some additional inputs on the real JK IC that do not appear on the simplified logisim model(PRE is one of them and Clear is inverted).
 <br>

 ### Testing: